Drink it All In: The Best Cocktails in Toronto

 Where to find it: The County General – 936 Queen Street West

 Devoted to locally produced food and drinks, The County General is renowned for its homey atmosphere and friendly staff.
-In addition to its selection of local microbrews and Ontario wines, The County General boasts an extensive list of signature cocktails prepared by mixologist Jeff Carroll.
+In addition to its selection of local microbrews and Ontario wines, The County General boasts an extensive list of signature cocktails prepared by mixologist Joshua Oliver Prout.

-You can’t go wrong ordering the Bitter Bourbon Fizz.
-Inspired by the South, this unique cocktail is a mouth-watering mix of cinnamon-infused bourbon, Angostura bitters, lime, Grenadine, egg whites and ginger beer.
+You can’t go wrong ordering the County Drive-In.
+Inspired by the South, this unique cocktail is a fun and refreshing mix of bourbon, Aperol, lime and cream soda.
 Pair it with some County Cornbread for a true Southern-style experience.